marlycormar/iCARE/Readme.md

         Password: password
         Database Name: redash

-Notice that both the `malignant` and the `iCare` databases will be already on the docker mysql instance.
+Notice that both the `malignant` and the `farsight` data sources will be loaded into the `icare` database in docker mysql instance.